 Attestation – The report includes an attestation signed by the Chief Risk Officer (or other executive responsible for ERM oversight) indicating that the information presented is accurate and consistent with ERM reporting shared with the Board of Directors (or committee thereof).

 Entities in Scope – The scope of the report is clearly explained and identifies all insurers covered.
 The scope of a group report also indicates whether material non-insurance operations have been covered.
-The lead state analyst could utilize Schedule Y, the Lead State report and other related tools/filings to review which entities are accounted for in the filing.
+The lead state analyst could utilize Schedule Y, the Lead State Report and other related tools/filings to review which entities are accounted for in the filing.

 Accounting Basis – The report clearly indicates the accounting basis used to present financial information in the report, as well as the primary valuation date(s).